 Journaling is a proven stress buster, and it’s something you can do in the office easily!
 Bring a journal with you to work, and start writing down what causes you stress, your goals, your feelings and anything else that comes up for you during the day.
 This free and easy to use stress buster can help you to process your emotions in a healthy way, making it a great stress relief exercise.

 11. Financial wellness programs

 Stress about finances has been identified as one of America’s top stressors for employees every year since 2007, according to the American Psychological Association’s annual Stress in America survey!
 Money woes and anxieties affect the U.S. workforce on a daily basis, so getting your financial wellness under control with a financial wellness through an EAP can be helpful.
 Bringing in a professional to help your whole team can be helpful for workplace wellness.

 As more and more of our world and work moves online, a new and growing need has arisen for virtual wellness programs to manage workplace stress.
 Remote employees need stress management tools too!
 That’s where virtual wellness programs come in.
 Companies are now offering a wealth of online care, so your remote team can receive the same support they did when they were working in a physical office, but now offered in an online setting.
 Virtual wellness could include coaching and counseling, online yoga, guided meditation and more.

 Massages are a great way to de-stress at work!
 The benefits of massage are far reaching for employees and employers alike.
 Massage wellness programs mean that a massage practitioner (or two, or three, or however many you’d like!) will visit your workplace, and give 10-30 minute chair massages to employees.
 These programs see a dramatic drop in stress levels among employees, with regular sessions!

 If you’re looking to relieve stress in your workplace, let us help!
-We can offer you on site services, with chair massage available across North America, plus virtual stress management services available anywhere.
+We can offer you on site services, with chair massage, as well as virtual yoga, guided meditation and mental health counseling through our EAP, available anywhere.